 - Never believe that anything is caused by merely one thing.

 - Never say thank you after someone thanks you.

 - Do what you want to do.

 Now, this list might give you a sense of what the book ‘Sophistication’ is like.
-When I tried to enter another book contest I was told my book fit into no known category of books and, hence, I was excluded from the contest.
-When I said, “Isn’t a unique, one of kind book a great thing?.
+When I tried to enter another book contest, I was told my book fit into no known category of books and, hence, I was excluded from the contest.
+When I said, “Isn’t a unique, one of kind book a great thing?
 I was told it would not be fair to the other contestants.
-This the world we live in now.